 I was reluctant to take this photo, but kind of felt obliged to.
 Taking this certified my official tourist status, although let’s be honest, that became certified long ago!

 The first of many gelato’s – I went for fruity flavours this time, lemon and mango I think?
 It was delicious and cheap!

-After a few more hours on the bus we arrived at our campsite in the Tuscan hills.
-When we were told we’d be staying at a campsite I was a little hesitant, but as it turns out, campsites in Italy are 5 star.
+After a few more hours on the bus, we arrived at our campsite in the Tuscan hills.
+When we were told we’d be staying at a campsite I was a little hesitant, but as it turns out, campsites in Italy are 5 stars.
 They’re certainly not like our caravan parks in ‘Straya.
 We stayed in cabins and our camp (I liked to call it a resort) had multiple swimming pools, 2 restaurants and a nightclub (fondly known as ‘The Discotheque’).